-Justine F. Andronici is an accomplished advocate, attorney, trainer and consultant for women's rights, victims rights and social justice.
+Justine F. Andronici is an advocate, attorney, trainer and consultant specializing in women's rights, victims rights and social justice.

-Justine's career has been dedicated to advocating for women's rights and social justice and working to empower victims/survivors of injustice while holding perpetrators and the institutions that enable them accountable.
-She is a nationally recognized attorney and a consultant, trainer and advocate for the rights of women, people of color and survivors of sexual assault, sexual abuse and domestic violence.
+Justine's career has been dedicated to advocating for women's rights and social justice and working to empower victims/survivors while holding perpetrators and the institutions that enable them accountable.